Rakeshpavan333/Enviro_maze_agent/README.md

 ## File structure & hierarchy:
 Briefly highlighting some important files:
 - I have define and implement various modules used for generating the randomized maze in the files `maze_gen.h` and  `maze_gen.cc`.
-The maze is then converted to json and written into the `config.json` file using the `update_enviro_config()` method in the MAZE class.
+The maze is converted to json and written into the `config.json` file in the `update_enviro_config()` method in the MAZE class.
 - `run.sh` is used to start the project
 - `src/my_robot.h` used to implement the Robot controller (DFS + Backtracking).